Skip to main content Skip to main navigation Skip to footer content

 Academics

-The Department of Philosophy, along with a dynamic program in philosophy and Pre-Law, houses Peace and Conflict Studies Program, Religious Studies option, Jain/Hindu Dharma initiative, and Social Justice certificate.
+The Department of Philosophy, along with a dynamic program in philosophy and Pre-Law, houses the Peace & Conflict Studies Program, a Religious Studies option, the Jain/Hindu Dharma initiative, and also offers a Social Justice certificate.
+Below is a list of courses that relate to and explicitly make reference to Gandhi's life, work, and Gandhi scholarship [highlighted below].

 Dr. Howard sitting with students at World's Religion Parilment